kartikeyangupta/Python-photoshop/Image-blur/README.md

 # Steps to be followed to run script:
 1. Copy the script in your code
+2. Replace 'Original.jpg' with your image file name
-2. Download required packages (stated in Requirement.txt)
+3. Download required packages (stated in Requirement.txt)
-3. Run the code
+4. Run the code